pthalin/f1spiritremake/readme.txt

 --- ABOUT ---

-IMPORTANAT: I did not make this it is an import from https://f1spirit.jorito.net/
+IMPORTANT: I did not make this it is an import from https://f1spirit.jorito.net/

 -- Changes
 - Fixed so it builds on Ubuntu 22.04